The Wild Wings Educational Trust A not-for-profit organisation making a difference through education.

 The Wild Wings Educational Trust is a registered charitable trust and Public Benefit Organisation, which exists to offer disadvantaged children a brighter future through better educational opportunities.
 We achieve this through supporting and funding existing community projects, helping under-resourced township schools, and providing full scholarships for promising and talented children from impoverished backgrounds to attend a top private school in George, South Africa.

 What makes this organisation unique is that none of the funds raised are used to cover overheads and pay salaries.
 All the administrative costs, office space, salaries and other overhead costs are covered by the parent company, Wild Wings Safaris.
 The Trust therefore has very few expenses of its own.
-This allows every Rand or Dollar that is donated to benefit the children we reach through our projects and scholarships.
+This allows every Rand, Pound, or Dollar that is donated to benefit the children we reach through our projects and scholarships.
 One of the few expenses we do have is to conduct an annual independent audit of our finances.
 We place a high value on absolute integrity, accountability and transparency, and our audited financial statements are freely available on request to any donor.

 To find out more about how we operate, how we raise funds and what we spend that money on, please see the About Us tab in the top menu.